Well. That was an adventure.

 Freshly ground black pepper to taste

-Soak the beans overnight in plenty of cold water, or do a quick soak: put them in a pot with lots of water, bring to a boil, turn off the heat and let sit, covered, for an hour.
+Soak the beans overnight in cold water, or do a quick soak: put them in a pot with water to cover by at least 2 inches, bring to a boil, turn off the heat and let sit, covered, for 1 hour.
 Either way, once the beans are soaked, drain and rinse them well.

 In a large pot, combine beans, 2 quarts water, and bay leaf.
 Bring to a boil and let bubble vigorously for a few minutes, then skim off any foam that comes to the top.
-Reduce heat to low, cover, and simmer for 1 hour, or until the beans are just barely tender.
+Reduce heat to low, cover, and simmer until the beans are starting to get tender, 45 minutes to 1 hour.

 While the beans simmer, heat olive oil in a large skillet over medium heat.
 Add onion, carrot, celery, and a pinch of salt, and sweat for 8-10 minutes, or until the onion is translucent.
-Add garlic and saute for another minute, or until fragrant.
-Add tomatoes and bring to a boil, then reduce heat to medium-low and simmer for about 15 minutes, or until the mixture has reduced and most of the liquid is gone.
+Add garlic and oregano and saute for 1 minute, or until fragrant.
+Add tomatoes, breaking them up into smallish pieces as you go.
+Bring to a boil, then reduce heat to medium-low and simmer for about 15 minutes, or until the mixture has reduced and most of the liquid is gone.
 Set the mixture aside until the beans are ready.

 Add the tomato mixture to the bean pot, along with a couple large pinches of salt.
 Cover and simmer until the beans are completely tender (start checking them after about 20 minutes; they could take as long as an hour).

 When the beans are tender, stir in parsley, and season the soup with salt and pepper to taste.
-Ladle into bowls, and top each bowl with a drizzle of olive oil and a spoonful of orzo.
-Leftover soup (minus the orzo and oil) will keep, tightly covered, in the fridge for up to 3 days, or in the freezer for up to 4 months.
+Ladle into bowls, and top each bowl with a drizzle of extra virgin olive oil and a spoonful of cooked orzo.
+Leftover soup (minus the orzo) will keep, tightly covered, in the fridge for up to 3 days, or in the freezer for up to 4 months.